openstack-archive/ospurge/README.md

 Error codes
 -----------

-The following error codes are returned when `os_purge` encounters an error:
+The following error codes are returned when `ospurge` encounters an error:

 * Code 2: Project doesn't exist